 The Sedona Conference acknowledges Editor-in-Chief Nichole Sterling for her leadership and commitment to the project.
-We also thank Contributing Editors Jordan Cowman, Huw Edwards, Karen Hourigan, Sean Lynch, Bill Marsillo, Mr. Justice Elliott Myers, and Todd Presnell for their efforts, and Jeane Thomas for her guidance and input as Steering Committee liaison to the drafting team.
-We also thank Conor Crowley for his contributions.
+We also thank Contributing Editors Jordan Cowman, Conor Crowley, Huw Edwards, Karen Hourigan, Sean Lynch, Bill Marsillo, Mr. Justice Elliott Myers, and Todd Presnell for their efforts, and Jeane Thomas for her guidance and input as Steering Committee liaison to the drafting team.

-In addition to the drafters, this nonpartisan, consensus-based publication represents the collective effort of other members of WG6 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
+In addition to the drafters, this nonpartisan, consensusbased publication represents the collective effort of other members of WG6 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
 Other members provided feedback at WG6 meetings where drafts of this Commentary were the subject of the dialogue.
-On behalf of The Sedona Conference, I thank all of them for their contributions.
+The publication was also subject to a period of public comment.
+On behalf of The Sedona Conference, I thank both the membership and the public for all of their contributions to the Commentary.